Home

 In April and May, female Peacocks can often be seen flying around clumps of stinging nettle Urtica dioica in woodland glades, country lanes and farmland.
 They eventually settle under the upper leaves of the nettles, where they lay their dull green spherical eggs in large heaps.

-By the time it reaches the final instar the larva is solitary in behaviour.
-It is a handsome velvety black creature, covered with black spikes, and studded with tiny white tubercles.
+By the time they reach the final instar the larvae become solitary in behaviour.
+They are handsome velvety black creatures, covered with black spikes, and studded with tiny white tubercles.

 The chrysalis is pale green with a dark diagonal streak across the wing cases, and can reputedly be found hanging from woody stems or tree trunks in the vicinity of nettles.